 Opening and closing delimiter for phrase-based searching.
-Phrase-based searches find records that contain all of the words near each other, but not necessarily in the order specified.
+Phrase-based searches find records that contain all of the words in sequence.

 Wildcard for prefix or suffix.
 Ignored in phrase-based searches.
-To search for a partial word, use two 's, e.g. ant will find ant, repellant, anthem, and words with ant in the middle.
+To search for a partial word, use two \'s, e.g. \ant\ will find ant, repellant, anthem, and words with ant in the middle.
 If Match Partial Words is checked, EagleFiler will find partial word matches without your having to type the wildcards each time.